BHUTUU/TicTacToe/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](https://chatgpt.com/c/LICENSE).

----

-Would you like a logo/banner or a screenshot preview included as well?